DionKill/ps4-linux-tutorial/docs/legacy.md

 The `vram.txt` is a file contaning a number, which is your VRAM allocation amount.
 You may still be able to use this, but to avoid confusion, it has been moved to the legacy section, as you can just as easily reboot the console and change the payload.

 You can create this file yourself.
-Create an empty text file called `vram.txt`, and in it, input a number between 1 and 5 (some models only support up to 3).
+Create an empty text file called `vram.txt`, and in it, input a number between 1 and 3.
 That's how many GBs will be allocated to your GPU.
+Remember you are removing that from your system memory!